Water Filters FAQs:

 20. How will I know when it's time to replace the KDF/GAC cartridge?

 a.
 Chlorine test strips are included to check your filtered water for chlorine.
 I would recommend testing for chlorine after 2 1/2 or 3 years, or if you smell chlorine.
-The filters can work up to 4 years without the need for a replacement, however, the manufacturer recommends a replacement after 3 years.
+The filters can work up to 3 years without the need for a replacement, however, we suggest replacing the filters after 2 years, but no later than 3..

 21. Is the carbon in your KDF/GAC filter susceptible to channeling?